OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/README.md

 # Navigation Server
 #### Prolongation/Extension of the NMEA-multiplexer
 This is the one you want if the board (computer) you want to run it on is strong enough.
-It might not be the case for small boards like Raspberry Pi Zero or A+...
-See [NMEA-mux-WebUI](../NMEA-mux-WebUI) for more details on alternate configurations.
+It might be a bit slow on small boards like Raspberry Pi Zero or A+...

 > This project was tested and used at sea, in the real world.

 An illustration of the way to gather or aggregate several REST Services all in one place.
-This project is an extension/prolongation of the [NMEA Multiplexer](https://github.com/OlivierLD/raspberry-coffee/blob/master/NMEA-multiplexer/README.md).
+This project is an extension/prolongation of the `NMEA Multiplexer`.

 ```
 It combines the features of the NMEA-multiplexer (and others, like tide-computer, astro-computer) as well as exposition of those features